TechEarl

 -O application=ssh:workTag the credential with a custom application string to keep multiple keys apart.

 -O verify-required is the one I add for anything sensitive.
 It means a stolen-and-plugged-in YubiKey is not enough; the attacker also needs the FIDO2 PIN.
 The server can enforce it too, with verify-required in authorized_keys, so the requirement is checked on both ends.
-Note that this option needs OpenSSH 8.3 or newer (it landed one release after the base sk key types), and a YubiKey on firmware 5.2.3 or later; firmware 5.1.x does not support it.
+Note that this option needs OpenSSH 8.4 or newer (the per-use PIN requirement landed two releases after the base sk key types), and a YubiKey on firmware 5.2.3 or later; firmware 5.1.x does not support it.
+You set the PIN itself with ykman fido access change-pin; without one set, verify-required cannot enroll.

 Install the public key and log in